webpack/webpack.js.org/src/content/guides/getting-started.md

   }
 ```

 Now we can use the `npm run build` command in place of the `npx` command we used earlier.
-Within `scripts` we can reference locally installed npm packages by name the same way we did with `npx`.
+Within `scripts` we can reference locally installed npm packages by their names as we did with `npx`.
 This convention is the standard in most npm-based projects because it allows all contributors to use the same set of common scripts (each with flags like `--config` if necessary).

 Now run the following command and see if your script alias works: